tfpf/graph-plot/README.md

 ### Custom Fonts
 It is possible to use a font of your choice in the plot.
-For instance, I have set this program up to use Cochineal and Cascadia Code.
-If you don't have these fonts installed, Matplotlib will fall back to the default fonts and issue a warning.
+For instance, I have set this program up to use Cochineal.
+If you don't have this font installed, Matplotlib will fall back to the default fonts and issue a warning.
 (Functionality remains unaffected.)

-I highly recommend using a good custom font, because part of what makes these plots look good (in my opinion) is the Cochineal font.
+I highly recommend using a good custom font, because (in my opinion) it can significantly improve the appearance of your plot.

-Let's say you want to use a font called MyAwesomeFont.
-This is what you have to do.
+Let's say you want to use Libre Baskerville.
+Here are the steps.
-* Download MyAwesomeFont.
-It will probably be available as a package containing four or more files with the extension `.otf` (or perhaps `.ttf`).
+* Download the font files for Libre Baskerville.
+(It is a Google font.
+So, it will probably be freely available as a package containing four or more files with the extension `.ttf` (or perhaps `.otf`).
-* Put these files in `~/.fonts/MyAwesomeFont` (do not modify the files).
+* Create a directory `~/.fonts/LibreBaskerville` and put those files there.
 * Find out where Matplotlib stores its cache.
 ```python
 import matplotlib